stakezone/monitorterraoracle/README.md

 ### Note

 The related template is intended to be deployed alongside nodemonitorgaiad.
-Triggers are only for pctmissedvotes and amtukrw, and as well for no data received on 'status'.
+Triggers are only for pctvotes and amtukrw, and as well for no data received on 'status'.